The Motley Fool vs. Seeking Alpha

 Both The Motley Fool and Seeking Alpha offer paid subscription services.
 Rather than cover all available offerings, we’ll focus on two of the most popular: The Motley Fool Stock Advisor and Seeking Alpha Premium.

 These two services couldn’t be more different.
-Stock Advisor is essentially a stock picking service in the form of a monthly newsletter.
-This newsletter includes two stock picks from The Motley Fools’ analyst team, with detailed narratives about why the team thinks they’re worth investing in.
+Stock Advisor is essentially a stock-picking service in the form of a monthly newsletter.
+This stock market newsletter includes two stock recommendations from The Motley Fools’ analyst team, with detailed narratives about why the team thinks they’re worth investing in.

-Stock Advisor has been incredibly successful, with a more than 500% return since its inception.
+Stock Advisor has been incredibly successful, consistently beating the S&P 500 since 2002.
 The service is also relatively inexpensive, at just $199 per year (and it is often discounted to $99 for the first year).
-Note, though, that Stock Advisor doesn’t come with access to any additional research tools – it’s just the monthly newsletter.
+Note, though, that Stock Advisor doesn’t come with access to any additional investment research tools – it’s just the monthly newsletter.

 Which Service Is Better?